Princess Märtha Louise of Norway: Netflix documentary

-Märtha Louise and her second husband Durek Verrett were featured in the Netflix documentary Rebel Royals, in which Verrett said he had not been welcomed with open arms by the royal family, and that King Harald, Queen Sonja and Crown Prince Haakon "didn't know what racism was" and that "they looked at me as if I were crazy when I said that racism existed."
-Verrett said the first time that King Harald asked about his experiences of racism was when Oprah with Meghan and Harry aired, and that "they didn't want a family discussion because they didn't want to treat me that way.
+Märtha Louise and Verrett were featured in the Netflix documentary Rebel Royals: An Unlikely Love Story, in which Verrett said he had not been welcomed with open arms by the royal family, and that King Harald, Queen Sonja, and Crown Prince Haakon "didn't know what racism was" and "looked at me as if I were crazy when I said that racism existed."
+Verrett said the first time that Harald asked about his experiences of racism was when Oprah with Meghan and Harry aired, and that "they didn't want a family discussion because they didn't want to treat me that way.
 They wanted to have a family discussion because they were afraid I might be the next one on Oprah."
-The royal family said the documentary violated Märtha Louise's and Verrett's agreement with the royal family not to use her title or connection to the royal family.
-Royal commentator Tove Taalesen said "Märtha Louise is spoiled and has blatantly ignored the agreement."
+The royal family said the documentary violated Märtha Louise's and Verrett's agreement with the royal family not to use her title or connection to the monarchy.